 Philmont and the Boy Scouts of America prohibit language or behavior that belittles or puts down members of the opposite sex, unwelcome advances, racial slurs, chastisement for religious or other beliefs or any other actions or comments that are derogatory of people.
-We need to lift people up for the good things they do and refrain from putting them down for mistakes or poor judgment.
+Participants who do not meet these expectations may be asked to leave.